-A person might need to try several treatments or combine multiple treatments to get the best outcome.
+A person might need to try or combine multiple treatments to get the best outcome.
 If a doctor diagnoses an underlying medical condition, medication for that condition may help.

 When a person experiences one muscle spasm, they may be more likely to experience another.
 Maintain good back health to reduce future spasms.

 Use the following methods to protect the lower back: